sgoldenlab/simba/docs/Scenario2.md

 The output video(s) from the merged frames will be stored in the `project_folder\frames\output\merged` directory.

 >*Note*: If the videos are very large, and you would like to down-sample the resolution of the videos to make them smaller, you can do so by using the [SimBA tools menu](https://github.com/sgoldenlab/simba/blob/master/docs/Tutorial_tools.md) and the [Downsample video](https://github.com/sgoldenlab/simba/blob/master/docs/Tutorial_tools.md#downsample-video) tool.
 In the SimBA tools menu, you can also [crop](https://github.com/sgoldenlab/simba/blob/master/docs/Tutorial_tools.md#crop-video), and [trim](https://github.com/sgoldenlab/simba/blob/master/docs/Tutorial_tools.md#shorten-videos) specific videos as well as many more things.

+Go to [Scenario 3](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario3.md) to read about how to update a classifier with further annotated data.

+Go to [Scenario 4](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario4.md) to read about how to analyze new experimental data with a previously started project.